aeternity/protocol/channels/ON-CHAIN.md

 All of the on-chain operations could be submitted by any peer but we assume that the initiating peer pays for the setup of the channel.
-Therefore the `initiator` MUST pay the standard transaction fees.
+Therefore the `initiator` MUST pay the `channel_create` transaction fees.

 ### `channel_create`

-The `channel_create` transaction is used to register a channel on-chain and its inclusion on-chain causes the specified amounts to be locked up.
+The `channel_create` transaction is used to register a channel on-chain and its inclusion on-chain causes the specified amounts to be locked up as a guarantee that participants have a vested interest in the channel.
+Although it is not a strict requirement, it is strongly suggested to do so.

 e.g.